agl-alexglopez/agl-alexglopez.github.io/_posts/2025-08-04-rosetta-stones-and-mazes-advanced-design.md

 }
 ```

 The maze builders now have no interaction with system level IO calls.
 They are only responsible for recording their work in the tape.
-Because we record both the before and after, we also have the added benefit that we can play the tape forward or in reverse.
+Recording these before and after states provides many benefits.

+- We can play the building and solving forward.
+- We can play the building and solving in reverse.
+- We can step through the algorithms one `Delta` at a time, freely toggling forward and backward at will.
+- We can render maze changes as quickly or as slowly as we wish, separate from the frame rate of our terminal.

 Our next task is to figure out the render loop.